 One way to cut out harmful drinking habits is to give up alcohol entirely.
 This is not easy to do, and some tips can make it go more smoothly:

 - Speak to a doctor first.
-Some people who binge drink do have a severe problem with alcohol and may need professional help, including guided detox.
+Some people who binge drink do have a severe problem with liquor and may need professional help, including guided detox.

 - Learn how to manage alcohol cravings.
 The craving for a drink can quickly derail abstinence.